 This exercise is divided into three parts, based on three different parts of the body: the lower body, the upper body and the head.

 - Choose a place that is quiet and where you will not be interrupted.

 - Sit comfortably in a chair with your feet flat on the floor.

 - Start by taking a few deep breaths.

 Step 1: Become Aware of Your Lower Body

 Spend about 5 minutes on the first step.
-As you sit in the chair, start to feel how your feet touch the ground.
+As you sit in the chair, start to feel on the ground.
 Be aware of the contact that they make with the floor beneath you.
 Notice how your feet feel.
-Start with the toes, then bring your attention to the soles, up through the ankles.
+Start with the toes, then bring your attention to the soles of your feet, up through to the ankles.
 Are your feet tired?
 Do your soles hurt from a busy day?
 Or are they perhaps rested and they feel just fine?
 At this point you might get distracted with different thoughts or emotions.
-Gently accept that maybe you're thinking about what you want later for dinner and go back to focusing on your feet.
-Where you feel tension, just breathe in and as you exhale slowly release part of the tension.
+Gently accept that your mind may be wandering and shift your focus back to your feet, in places where you may feel tension.
+Breathe in, and as you exhale slowly release part of the tension.